Is ORVED like the Sherwood Cloud Campus offered last year?

-At the middle level, it is strongly recommended to take 4 core classes and the provided PE course.
-An additional elective course is available, upon request.
+At the middle level, it is strongly recommended to take 4 core classes.
 Students can expect to spend 4-8 hours per class/per week online.
 Times will vary based on individual student pace; however, goal dates will appear in the courses and the two required weekly check-ins will occur with ORVED district staff, to assist with managing student time.

-At the elementary level, students spend approximately 3-4 hours per day on the computer and at other times are working independently, doing activities on pencil and paper, or engaged in activities such as PE.
+At the elementary level, students spend approximately 3-4 hours per day on the computer and at other times are working independently or doing activities on pencil and paper.

 What instructional materials are required?